mrdavidrees/flutter-apns/README.md

 # apns

-Plugin to implement APNS push notifications on iOS and Firebase on Android.
+Plugin to implement APNS push notifications on iOS.

 ## Why this plugin was made?